 The NY Knicks, who won 54 games and got the #2 seed in the east, were eliminated.
 And yes La La Anthony was also the subject of comments.

 The LA Clippers a.k.a.
 Lob City, with their two-some of Chris Paul and Blake Griffin were the #3 seed and expected to contend, were eliminated in the 1st round.

 The Oklahoma City Thunder looking to have consecutive trips to the NBA finals found themselves reeling from the torn achilles to Russell Westbrook and soon done.
 This was the toughest to take because of the fact that they were THE favorite to represent the Western Conference.

 Stephen Curry of the Golden State Warriors took another step towards super stardom.

 The final four teams left are the San Antonio Spurs, Memphis Grizzlies, Miami Heat, and the Indiana Pacers.
 Three of the teams have among the smallest TV markets in the U.S. and it does not look good for commissioner David Stern ratings wise.
 Personally, I’d love to see a Memphis-Miami NBA final.

-Kissing your son on the mouth….let me rephrase that: kissing your 15-year-old son on the mouth is a bit much
+Kissing your children on the mouth is a bit much

-No, I’m lying that is ridiculous.
+Let me rephrase that: Kissing your 15 year-old son on the mouth is a bit much.
+No, I’m lying.
+That is ridiculous.
 I was checking out an episode of Ellen DeGeneres a few days ago.
 I’m not a day time television person, reality TV, or any of that, but I digress.
 I was watching it and her guests were Will Smith and his son Jaden.
 I believe they were promoting their new movie, which I don’t know the name of, nor do I really care.